 * Euro rises after data on euro zone current account surplus

-* Markets seek more clarity on Fed policy
+* Markets seek more clues on Fed policy

-* Crimea tensions drive up safe-haven yen, Swiss franc (Recasts; adds New York trades, quotes; changes byline; dateline previously LONDON)
+* Crimea tensions drive up safe-haven yen, Swiss franc (Recasts, adds quotes and late prices)

 By Michael Connor

-NEW YORK, March 21 (Reuters) - The dollar’s three-day rally sputtered on Friday as the euro rose against the greenback on after data showed a record euro zone current account surplus in January.
+NEW YORK, March 21 (Reuters) - A three-day dollar rally sputtered out on Friday as world markets adapted to possible shifts in U.S. monetary policy and the euro rose on news of a record monthly euro zone current account surplus.

 The dollar, whose gains accelerated on Wednesday after the chair of the Federal Reserve hinted that U.S. interest rates may rise sooner than anticipated, eased against other major currencies.

-The U.S. dollar index, which measures the dollar against six major currencies, declined by 0.08 percent to 80.124, a day after touching a three-week high of 80.354.
+The U.S. dollar index, which measures the dollar against six major currencies, declined 0.12 percent to 80.093, a day after touching a three-week high of 80.354.

-The speculation that the United States may accelerate the end of ultra-low interest rates had obscured the international trade flows and other economic fundamentals that favor the euro over the dollar, said Michael Woolfolk, senior market strategist at Bank of New York Mellon in New York.
+Speculation that the United States may accelerate the end of ultra-low interest rates had obscured international trade flows and other economic fundamentals that favor the euro over the dollar, said Michael Woolfolk, senior market strategist at Bank of New York Mellon in New York.

 “It’s a return to the mean,” Woolfolk said.
 “What we are seeing is a return to where the euro wants to be: above the $1.38 level.”